JarryShaw/PyPCAPKit/docs/source/pcapkit/index.rst

 .. _DictDumper: https://dictdumper.jarryshaw.me

-Unlike popular PCAP file extractors, such as `Scapy`_, `DPKT`_, `PyShark`_, and etc, :mod:`pcapkit` uses streaming strategy to read input files.
-That is to read frame by frame, decrease occupation on memory, as well as enhance efficiency in some way.
+Unlike popular PCAP file extractors, such as `Scapy`_, `DPKT`_, `PyShark`_, and etc, :mod:`pcapkit` tends to provide comprehensive support to all protocols, including but not limited to their parameters and/or options, etc. Therefore, :mod:`pcapkit` contains enumeration registries used by protocols, independent protocol schema definitions as well as various customisable interfaces.

 .. _Scapy: https://scapy.net
 .. _DPKT: https://dpkt.readthedocs.io